donbright/earcutr/README.md

 ### Speed of this Rust code vs earcut.hpp C++ code

 Mapbox has a C++ port of earcut.hpp, with a built in benchmarker, measured in 'ops per second'.
-For water tests, it reports like so on an old HP Laptop:
+For water tests, it reports like so on an old HP Laptop without optimizations turned on.

 ```bash
 ____polygon_________________earcut.hpp_________libtessc++___